 Specialist Services Team

-Joanne is one of our most experienced Heritage and Conservation specialists.
-She has a BA (Hons) degree in Heritage Management and an MSc in Building Conservation and Adaptation (with Distinction).
-In addition, she has qualifications and experience in Site Carpentry and Historical Architecture & Interior Design.
-Additionally, she has management qualifications and a wealth of experience running community-based projects and working within a Local Authority environment, which spans over 20 years.
-Joanne has recently completed the Level 3 Retrofit training qualification, Energy Efficiency Measures for Older & Traditional Buildings, at the Environment Study Centre.
+Joanne is one of Growth Lancashire’s most accomplished Heritage and Conservation specialists.
+She holds a BA (Hons) in Heritage Management and an MSc in Building Conservation and Adaptation, awarded with Distinction.
+Alongside her academic achievements, Joanne brings practical expertise with qualifications in Site Carpentry and Historical Architecture & Interior Design.
+She also holds management credentials and has over 20 years of experience leading community-based projects and working within Local Authority environments.

-Louise qualified as an RIBA Chartered Architect in 2003, having earned a BSc.
-(Hons) and B.Arch in Architectural Studies at Cardiff University, followed by a Postgraduate Diploma in Professional Practice awarded by the RIBA.
+Louise is an RIBA Chartered Architect with experience in heritage, conservation, and regeneration projects across Lancashire and Aberdeenshire.
+She holds a BSc (Hons) and B. Arch in Architectural Studies at Cardiff University, together with a Postgraduate Diploma in Professional Practice, awarded by the RIBA.
 With a keen interest in building conservation and heritage, Louise went on to gain a Postgraduate Diploma in Heritage Management at Birmingham University and is currently completing an MSc. in Building Conservation and Adaptation at the University of Central Lancashire.

+While working in Aberdeenshire, she was also appointed for a three-year term as a visiting Design Studio Tutor for the master’s in architecture course at the Scott Sutherland School of Architecture.
 Since returning to Lancashire in 2016, Louise has further developed her skills, knowledge and experience in building conservation, completing the RIBA Conservation Course in 2021.
-In 2024, she joined Growth Lancashire, where she supports heritage project work, conducts building character assessments, and contributes to conservation area appraisals.
+In 2024, she joined Growth Lancashire, where she supports heritage project work, conducts building character assessments and preparing heritage statements.
+Louise has also assisted with developing and drafting conservation area appraisals for Wyre and Preston.

 Ian has a wealth of experience in the assessment of heritage across Lancashire with over 35 years’ experience in Local Government Planning services and is a Chartered Town Planner and member of the IHBC.
 He has been Conservation Officer for both Chorley and West Lancashire Councils.